Great Plains

-The Great Plains is a broad expanse of flatland in North America.
+The Great Plains (Grandes Plaines) is a broad expanse of flatland in North America.
 The region stretches east of the Rocky Mountains, much of it covered in prairie, steppe, and grassland.
 They are the western part of the Interior Plains, which include the mixed grass prairie, the Tallgrass prairie between the Great Lakes and Appalachian Plateau, and the Taiga Plains and Boreal Plains ecozones in Northern Canada.
 "Great Plains", or Western Plains, is also the ecoregion of the Great Plains or the western portion of the Great Plains, some of which in the farthest west is known as the High Plains.

 The Great Plains lie across both the Central United States and Western Canada, encompassing: